akaihola/darglint2/README.md

 ## Numpy

-Darglint now has an initial implementation for Numpy-style docstrings.
+Darglint2 now has an initial implementation for Numpy-style docstrings.
 Similarly to Sphinx-style docstrings, you can pass a style flag to the
 command: